 Predator (1987) Directed by John McTiernan.
 With Arnold Schwarzenegger, Carl Weathers, Elpidia Carrillo, Bill Duke, Jesse Ventura, Sonny Landham, Richard Chaves and Shane Black.

 For the first 20-odd minutes, Predator plays like any other 1980’s action vehicle.
 It’s all helicopters, muscles and macho bullshit.
-It’s just like Rambo: First Blood Part II – only with the charisma of a cigar-chewing Schwarzenegger and Carl Weathers; an early test of strength between the pair establishes who is the boss.
+It’s just like Rambo: First Blood Part II, only with the charisma of a cigar-chewing Schwarzenegger and Carl Weathers – an early test of strength between the pair establishes who’s the daddy.
 The hangover from Vietnam lurks in the background as the men fly out to the jungle to face more than they bargained for.

-As a movie set, the jungle of Puerto Vallarta, Mexico makes for a stunningly cinematic backdrop for the action to take place against.
-It also provides the perfect playground for the alien to stalk and test its prey as it watches Arnie’s team of commando’s from the treetops; we’re even treated to Predator-cam – which is effective in contributing to the sense of the other-worldy threat.
+As a movie set the jungle of Puerto Vallarta in Mexico makes for a stunningly cinematic backdrop for the action to take place against.
+It also provides the perfect playground for the alien to stalk and test its prey as it watches Arnie’s team of commando’s from the treetops – we’re even treated to Predator-cam, which is effective in contributing to the sense of an other-worldy threat.